paritoshsawai/Tempreture-converter/README.md

 CSS: To enhance the visual appeal and layout, ensuring the application is user-friendly and visually consistent.
 JavaScript: Handles the logic for real-time temperature conversion, ensuring accurate and instant results based on user input.

-Link:
+## Link:
-You can explore the live project here: Temperature Converter.
+You can explore the live project here: https://paritoshsawai.github.io/Tempreture-converter/